-In this way, he showed us how to make every act of our lives a spiritual and meaningful experience and a means to attaining God’s love, for he said:
+In this way, he showed us how to make every act of our lives a spiritual and meaningful experience; he showed us a means to attain God’s love.

-Prophet Muhammad urged his followers not to worship him or make him out to be anything other than a humble messenger; yet in his delivering of the message of Divine Unity over a period of 23 years, he modeled godliness and taught the same.
+Prophet Muhammad urged his followers not to worship him; or to make him out to be anything other than a humble messenger; yet in his delivering of the message of Divine Unity over a period of 23 years, he modeled godliness and taught the same.

 (From Discovering Islam’s archive.)